Monday, September 30, 2024

 Since consciousness exists only while it’s happening, time is of the essence of consciousness.

 “Exist” implies time.
 Hence the question “Does God exist?” is a non-question, since by definition God is not in time but beyond it.
-(That phrasing shows that we can draw logical conclusions from statements that refer to thing we cannot imagine.)
+(That phrasing shows that we can draw logical conclusions from statements that refer to things we cannot imagine.)

 Time is a puzzle.